Yelp/engage.android/Eclipse_Import_Guide.md

 11. Click `Apply`.
 12. If your project already includes a copy of the Android Support Library (`android-support-v4.jar`) then browse to `.../jump.android/Jump/libs/` and delete `android-support-v4.jar` and skip to step 17
-13. Using the already open Properties window, select `Java Build Path` in the left list.
+13. Using the already open Properties window for your project, select `Java Build Path` in the left list.
 14. Select the `Libraries` tab.
 15. Click `Add JARs`.
 16. In `Jump/libs/`, select `android-support-v4.jar`, then click `OK`.
+17. Open the "Jump" project's Properties window.
-18. Set the `Project Build Target` of the Jump Eclipse project to API level 15 or above.
-Otherwise, Eclipse may reset the Jump project build target to a lower level.
+17. Set the `Project Build Target` of the Jump Eclipse project to API level 15 or above.
+(Eclipse may have reset the Jump project build target to a lower level.)
-19. Your project should now build and run.
+18. Your project should now build and run.

-**Note:** Because the Jump for Android library provides Android resources it is not sufficient to add `jump.jar` to your Eclipse project build path, you must declare the Android library project dependency as detailed.
+**Warning:** Because the Jump for Android library provides Android resources it is not sufficient to add `jump.jar` to your Eclipse project build path, you must declare the Android library project dependency as detailed.

-**Note:** There can only be one version of `android-support-v4.jar` in the accumulated set of `Java Build Path` values for your workspace (although there may be more than one copy of the same version).
+**Warning:** There can only be one version of `android-support-v4.jar` in the accumulated set of `Java Build Path` values for your workspace (although there may be more than one copy of the same version).
 If you have a conflict you will need to delete one of the versions from the libs subdirectory of either the Jump SDK or from your project.

 ### Phonegap Integration

+1. First, follow steps 1-5 above.
-1. If you are adding Jump for Android to a Phonegap project repeat steps 1-5 above for the `.../jump.android/JREngagePhonegapPlugin` folder.
+2. Then, repeat steps 1-5 above for the `.../jump.android/JREngagePhonegapPlugin` folder.
-2. Instead of adding an Android library dependency to `Jump` in steps 9 and 10, add a library dependency to `JREngagePhonegapPlugin`.
+3. Do as in steps 9 and 10 above, except instead of adding an Android library dependency to `Jump` in steps add a library dependency to `JREngagePhonegapPlugin`.
-3. Open the project properties for the JREngagePhonegapPlugin project
+4. Open the project properties for the JREngagePhonegapPlugin project.
-4. Select `Java Build Path` in the left list.
+5. Select `Java Build Path` in the left list.
-5. Select the `Libraries` tab.
+6. Select the `Libraries` tab.
-6. Click `Add JARs`.
+7. Click `Add JARs`.
-7. In `your_project/libs/`, select `cordova-2.3.0.jar`, then click `OK`.
+8. In `your_project/libs/`, select `cordova-2.3.0.jar`, then click `OK`.
-8. Add the `<activity>` tags as documented in Jump_Integration_Guide.md
+9. Add the `<activity>` tags as documented in Jump_Integration_Guide.md
-9. Add this to the `<plugins>` tag in `your_project/res/config.xml`:
+10. Add this to the `<plugins>` tag in `your_project/res/config.xml`:
     `<plugin name="JREngagePlugin" value="com.janrain.android.engage.JREngagePhonegapPlugin"/>`

 Further Eclipse support is available through the
 [Jump for Android support forum](https://support.janrain.com/forums/20122381-android-library-q-a).